toddkaufmann/symfony-vagrant/Readme.md

 TODO

+Symfony
- - how to change name symProject  ? it's in Vagrantfile, configure-app and configure-apache
+ - how to change name symProject  ? it's in Vagrantfile, configure-app and configure-apache MySQL (or maria)
  - symtest is the db name (by default:  not created).  but composer asks about it?

+Apache
  - symvm vhost servername (but shouldn't matter, unless you want to config other vhosts)
+ - composer complains about about parameters.yml file

+Vagrant / Virtualbox
- - composer complains about about parameters.yml file in vagrant config: x  - apache logfile name:  is symvm (but prefer 00default disable/enable, as someone did elsewhere? ?)
+ - config file should be more modular x  - apache logfile name:  is symvm (but prefer 00default disable/enable, as someone did elsewhere? ?)
  - apache vhost ServerName is symvm.dev (is .dev acceptable ?)
 ? - change trunk to devroot
  - split shell into:  pkgs apache db(mysql/maria)(+ pdo)
  - debian instead of ubuntu (how much smaller?)
 (7.6 had issues -- php version)
- - ACLs instead of chown/chmod/uname
+ - ACLs instead of chown/chmod/uname - would be better
  -  get OUTSIDE_IP via ssh env
  - timezone is America/New_York, vm is still utc.
  - although you can set INSTALL_DB to Yes or not, still is set for maria.
- - php5-mysql is unconditional.
+ - php5-mysql is unconditional

 TODO:
  parameters.yml?  (why not commit ?)